smorf-ntsg/naip-chm/README.md

 If you use this dataset or code in your research, please cite the following manuscript:

 > Morford, S. L., Allred, B. W., Coons, S. P., Marcozzi, A. A., McCord, S. E., & Naugle, D. E. (XXXX).
 A 0.6-meter resolution canopy height model for the contiguous United States. *[Journal Name TBD]*.

+The version-of-record repository for the manuscript can be found at Zenodo *[URL]*

 **Training Dataset Reference:**
 > Allred, B. W., McCord, S. E. & Morford, S. L. Canopy height model and NAIP imagery pairs across CONUS. *Sci.
 Data* 12, 322 (2025).